franciscomesquitaAI/Learning_Notes/Other Topics/Fear Of Missing Out (FOMO)/Fear Of Missing Out (FOMO).md

 The idea that you might be missing out on a good time is not new to our era.
 However, while it has presumably been around for centuries (you can see evidence of FOMO in ancient texts), it has only been studied during the past few decades, beginning with a 1996 research paper by marketing strategist, Dr. Dan Herman, who coined the term "fear of missing out." https://link.springer.com/article/10.1057/bm.2000.23

 Since the advent of social media, however, FOMO has become more obvious and has been studied more often.
-Social media has accelerated the FOMO phenomenon in several ways. <mark class="hltr-yellow">t provides a situation in which you are comparing your regular life to the highlights of others' lives.</mark>
+Social media has accelerated the FOMO phenomenon in several ways. <mark class="hltr-yellow"> <u>It provides a situation in which you are comparing your regular life to the highlights of others' lives</u>.</mark>

-<mark class="hltr-yellow">Therefore, your sense of "normal" becomes skewed and you seem to be doing worse than your peers.</mark> You might see detailed photos of your friends enjoying fun times without you, which is something that people may not have been so readily aware of in past generations.
+<mark class="hltr-yellow"><u>Therefore, your sense of "normal" becomes skewed and you seem to be doing worse than your peers.</u></mark> You might see detailed photos of your friends enjoying fun times without you, which is something that people may not have been so readily aware of in past generations.

-<mark class="hltr-yellow">Social media creates a platform for bragging; it is where things, events, and even happiness itself seems to be in competition at times.</mark> People are comparing their best, picture-perfect experiences, which may lead you to wonder what you are lacking.
+<mark class="hltr-yellow"><u>Social media creates a platform for bragging; it is where things, events, and even happiness itself seems to be in competition at times.</u></mark> People are comparing their best, picture-perfect experiences, which may lead you to wonder what you are lacking.

 FOMO, or the fear of missing out, isn't a recent phenomenon born with social media; it has deeper historical roots.
 Erin Vogel, Ph.D., a social psychologist and associate professor at the University of Oklahoma Health Sciences Center, highlights that the need to belong to a group has always been a fundamental human desire.
 Dr. Vogel also points out that our self-esteem is closely tied to our sense of belonging and approval from a community.
 When we feel accepted and approved by our peers, our self-esteem thrives, but when we lack that approval, our self-esteem can take a hit.